samsquire/startups/README.md

 An agency that fulfils jobs at multi industry clients by promising to candidates there will be no job interview as a form of open hiring.

 Have a good application process to get good staff.
-For retail staff, have a sticker that can be placed on retail front windows saying that we use this agency company.
+For retail, have a sticker that can be placed on retail front windows saying that we use this agency company.
 People who have been vetted can decide where to work based on the logo.

 * **Difficulty** Hard
 * **Relationships** Hard